Map of all posts about travel in Costa Rica. Move around, zoom in or out, go full-screen, and click on any icon to see a post synopsis.

 Costa Rica Trip Planning Information

 Pura vida (pure life) is the official slogan of Costa Rica and Ticos, as citizens call themselves, really do say it all day long–usually instead of goodbye.
 US dollars are accepted throughout Costa Rica almost as commonly as Costa Rican colones and dollars are dispensed from the ATMs at no additional charge.
 Logistics and linguistics aside, Costa Rica is best known as an early adopter of green travel and it’s nature—beaches, volcanoes, a dozen national parks, rivers, rainforest, and more natural beauty.
 We spent nearly 6 months driving 5,149 miles (8,286 km) through the entire country exploring all of that nature (and more) to produce nearly 70 blog posts about travel in Costa Rica.
-Get our overall advice about travel to Costa Rica and a hand-picked selection of must-reads in our Costa Rica Travel Guide.
+Start your own Costa Rica trip planning with the travel advice and hand-picked destination highlights in our Costa Rica Travel Guide.

 On Your Costa Rica Itinerary